link1905/Unity-SummerRest/README.md

       ...
   }
   ```
-- In case you need to make an undefined request (eg. an image url).
+- In case you need to make undefined requests (eg. an image url).
 You would rather use [WebRequestUtility](SummerRest/Assets/Plugins/SummerRest/Runtime/RequestAdaptor/WebRequestUtility.cs)
   ```csharp
   public void GetImageByAbsoluteUrl(string url)
   {